Sea Shepherd Conservation Society: Public relations

-The Sea Shepherd Conservation Society has received attention from the press and been called "media savvy".
+The Sea Shepherd Conservation Society has been called "media savvy" for their use of the press.
 The group has worked with journalists and has made statements through press releases to spread its message during various campaigns.

-Watson's public relations efforts are shown in an episode of Whale Wars when he creates an international "media storm" after two crewmembers are detained on a Japanese whaling vessel.
-In his book, Earthforce!, Watson advises readers to make up facts and figures when they need to, and to deliver them to reporters confidently.
+Watson's public relations efforts are shown in an episode of Whale Wars when he creates an international "media storm" after two Sea Shepherd crewmembers are detained on a Japanese whaling vessel.
+In his book, Earthforce!, Watson advises readers to make up facts and figures when they need to and to deliver them to reporters confidently.
 He also states that the "truth is irrelevant" due to the nature of mass media.
 In response to criticism that he manipulates the media, Watson has stated: "What we do is provide the media with the kind of stories they can't resist... and this is how we bring attention to what's happening to the whales, the seals, the sharks and the other marine conservation campaigns we're involved in."

 Sea Shepherd has also used satellite uplinks, webcams, and internet blogging during its operations in the Southern Ocean, and has invited the media to ride along.
 In 2006, representatives from Seven network and National Geographic magazine, along with documentary filmmakers, accompanied the group.
 In a television series entitled Whale Wars, Discovery Communications, Inc. documented Sea Shepherd's 2008/09 Antarctic campaign against Japanese whalers, following events on the Steve Irwin.
 The program premiered on November 7, 2008, on Discovery's Animal Planet network.

 Sea Shepherd has received financial contributions from celebrities and businessmen such as entrepreneur Steve Wynn, television personality Bob Barker, and John Paul DeJoria, as well as other celebrities.
 Martin Sheen, Daryl Hannah, and Richard Dean Anderson have joined the group during protests.
 Actors including Edward Norton, Pierce Brosnan, Christian Bale, Clive Standen and Emily Deschanel have supported the group through contributions, while William Shatner has also been mentioned as supporting the group.
 Actress and model Pamela Anderson is an active spokesperson for the group, has participated in several campaigns, served on the board of directors and is a close friend of founder Paul Watson.
 In 2007, actor Heath Ledger conceived and directed a music video of the Modest Mouse song "King Rat", intended to raise awareness of the whale hunts taking place each year off the coast of his native Australia.
 Although Ledger died before the video could be completed, others finished it in his honor and debuted the video online in August 2009.
 Proceeds from iTunes sales of the video in its first month of release were donated to Sea Shepherd.